Alexandre Boulerice

 With Jack Layton during the 2011 federal campaign

-Alexandre Boulerice has been active in the New Democratic Party since the late 1990s.
+Boulerice had been active in the federal New Democratic Party (NDP) since the late 1990s.
 He first ran in the 2008 federal election and finished in third with 16.26 percent of the vote, well behind Bloc Québécois incumbent Bernard Bigras.
 He then became the vice president of communications for the Quebec section of the NDP, under the presidency of Françoise Boivin.[citation needed]

-In the May 2, 2011, federal election, the NDP received 30.6 per cent of the votes, which translated into 103 seats in the House of Commons, of which more than half (fifty-nine) were from Quebec.
+In the 2011 federal election, the NDP received 30.6 percent of the vote nationally, which translated into 103 seats in the House of Commons, of which more than half (fifty-nine) were from Quebec.
 This result allowed the NDP to form the Official Opposition in the House of Commons for the first time in Canadian history.
 This electoral breakthrough is now known as "la vague orange" (Orange Wave).
-One of those seats belonged to Boulerice, who won a decisive victory with 50.8 per cent of the vote, finishing 9,700 votes ahead of Bigras.[4]
+One of those seats belonged to Boulerice, who won a decisive victory with 50.8 percent of the vote, finishing 9,700 votes ahead of Bigras.[4]
 The NDP had never finished higher than third in the riding or its predecessors before.

 On May 26, 2011, NDP leader Jack Layton appointed Boulerice to the Shadow Cabinet as opposition critic for the Treasury Board of Canada.
 In April 2012, new leader Tom Mulcair reassigned him to be Labour critic, and then as deputy Ethics and Access to Information critic.[5]